 The company, which would be wholly owned by the council, would be financed by the council and any profits would come back to East Devon District Council.

-The benefits of setting up a company, which are outlined in an EDDC Cabinet report earlier this month, would be opportunities to buy and let existing homes, including acquiring properties from developers, with the possibility of developing council-owned land or land bought through the open market.
+The benefits of setting up a company, which are outlined in an EDDC Cabinet report last month, would be opportunities to buy and let existing homes, including acquiring properties from developers, with the possibility of developing council-owned land or land bought through the open market.
 The company would be run as a business by a board of directors.